Find Affordable College Courses

 Tallahassee, FL

-With a ranking of #8, Florida State University did quite well on this year’s most popular schools for visual and performing arts students working on their bachelor’s degree.
-Florida State is a very large public school located in the midsize city of Tallahassee.
+Florida State University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree visual and performing arts programs.
+Florida State is a fairly large public school located in the city of Tallahassee.

 About 71% of the students majoring in visual and performing arts at the school are women while 29% are male.